Find Cheap Homeowners Insurance Quotes in Your Area

 Some private insurers offer wind and hail insurance policies, but Texas residents also have access to TWIA coverage if they have been rejected by other insurers.
 The TWIA is essentially an "insurer of last resort" and is available to help ensure you can purchase coverage for your property and be financially protected, even if you live in a high-risk area.

 Do you need windstorm insurance in Texas?

 Windstorm insurance, also called wind and hail insurance, isn't required by the state of Texas, but it will likely be required by your mortgage lender if you live in a high-risk area.
 But even if it's not required, we recommend you consider windstorm insurance if your house is located in a high-risk region, as direct damage from wind, hail and hurricanes are likely excluded from your home insurance policy.

 The Texas counties considered at risk for hurricanes and windstorms, and in which TWIA insurance is offered, are concentrated on the Gulf Coast and include:

 - San Patricio

-If you live in a high-risk county and are considering purchasing windstorm insurance, we recommend obtaining coverage sooner rather than later.
-TWIA insurance policies can't be purchased or changed between the time a hurricane enters the Gulf of Mexico until is has made landfall and cleared the area.
+If you live in a high-risk county and are considering windstorm insurance, we recommend obtaining coverage sooner rather than later.
+TWIA insurance policies can't be purchased or changed between the time a hurricane enters the Gulf of Mexico until it has made landfall and cleared the area.